NeueDarshan/simple_ConTeXt/README.md

 # References

 References are tricky.
-There are two main tasks to automate,
+There are two main tasks to automate:

-  - keeping track of the "labels" defined so far, things like `[eq:pythagoras]`,
+  - keeping track of the "labels" defined so far, things like `[eq:pythagoras]`;
   - automatically prompting the user to choose a label when they type certain commands, e.g. after typing `\eqref`.